Sales in real estate can be an intimidating and scary situation.

 You will cognitively be overloaded in processing additionally a barely practiced sales script.

-Why is it a bad thing for a prospect to realize that you are reading from a script in the first place?
+Why is it bad for a prospect to realize that you are reading from a script in the first place?

 It has again to do with communication skills.

-You will not come across as someone authentic.
-The prospect will also feel that they are not worthy of a good conversation.
+You will not come across as authentic, and the prospect will feel unworthy of a good conversation.

 Additionally, they will likely not feel understood if you miss their needs, greed, and pains.

-By the way, the latter is in line with the sales statistics I covered in this article of mine.
+By the way, the latter aligns with the sales statistics I covered in this article.

-Only a tiny number (13%) of customers think that salespeople understand their needs.
-I suspect this is because of scripts.
+Only a tiny number (13%) of customers think that salespeople understand their needs, and I suspect this is because of scripts.

 Are Real Estate Sales Scripts Really Worthwhile?